paulsinclair51/briteTest/README.md

 ### 1.2.
 Quick Start

-A test executable consists of your tests as C/C++ expressions/functions, and the orchestrator and test group functions you write using the BriteTest API that manages the execution.
+A test executable consists of your tests as C/C++ expressions/functions, and the orchestrator and test group functions you write using the Runner API that manages the execution.

 1. Copy 'runnerapi.h' and 'runnerapi.c' to your current directory: